Meson properties and symmetry emergence based on the deep neural network: Meson encoding methods and data enhancement

 \section{Meson encoding methods and data enhancement}

-In a predicting task based on deep neural network, the performance of the model is hightly dependent on quality of the input data and representation to the data features.
-In this section, we introduce the complete procedure of the data processing for the meson width predictions.
-First, we construct a complete feature vector which can definitely and precisely representing quantum states of mesons; and then, we explore data enhancement strategy to solve the important issue of limited data for deep learning.
+In a prediction task based on a deep neural network, the performance of the model is highly dependent on the quality of the input data and representation of the data features.
+In this section, we introduce the complete procedure of data processing for the meson width predictions.
+First, we construct a complete feature vector which can definitely and precisely represent quantum states of mesons; and then, we explore a data enhancement strategy to solve the important issue of limited data for deep learning.